-USHJA believes the safety and welfare of our members is of the utmost importance, and we support the efforts of US Equestrian and the U.S. Center for SafeSport to provide our sport with a reliable reporting process, as well as information and support.
-We are committed to helping ensure our members are aware of these resources and reporting processes.
+USHJA believes that the safety and welfare of our members is of the utmost importance, and we support the efforts of USEF and the U.S. Center for SafeSport to provide training and reliable reporting processes for our sport.
+We are committed to ensuring that our members and other interested parties in our Hunter Jumper Community are aware of these resources and reporting processes.